 The modulation to C major happens at 0:51 in the YouTube clip above.
 Then, the piece has three half-step modulations, which have the effect of literally kicking the piece up a notch, and of intensifying the emotional quality.
-At 1:24, “A Lover’s Concerto” moves from C major to C# major.
-Then a 2:12, it moves from C# major to D major.
-The song finally ends in D# major, with the modulation from D major happening around 2:29 in the clip above.
+At 1:24, "A Lover's Concerto" moves from C major to C-sharp major.
+Then at 2:12, it moves from C-sharp major to D major.
+The song finally ends in D-sharp major, with the modulation from D major happening around 2:29 in the clip above.

 So, Bach's famous Minuet in G got a makeover in several stages.
 First, the arrangers changed the time signature.
 Then, they orchestrated it for an expanded ensemble.
 Finally, they added some half-step key changes.

-Curiously, though we know the Minuet in G as Bach’s, musicologists now believe the piece is not by Bach at all but by Christian Petzold.
-The notebooks he created for his wife had original works as well as pieces by his contemporaries like Petzold, François Couperin, and Georg Böhm.
-But, today, it’s popularly known as Bach’s Minuet in G.
+Curiously, though we know the Minuet in G as Bach's, musicologists now believe the piece is not by Bach at all, but by Christian Petzold.
+The notebooks Bach created for his wife had original works as well as pieces by his contemporaries like Petzold, François Couperin, and Georg Böhm.
+But, today, it's popularly known as Bach's Minuet in G.